UzbekistanOfficial Name: Republic of Uzbekistan

 Travel & Transportation

 Road Conditions and Safety: Uzbekistan has a developed but inconsistently maintained traffic infrastructure.
 Although main roads in central Tashkent are relatively well maintained, many secondary roads inside and outside Tashkent, and particularly those in the Tien Shan Mountains, are in poor condition and may be passable only by four-wheel-drive vehicles.
 Driving at night can be dangerous because only the main roads in Tashkent and a few other major cities have streetlights; rural roads and highways generally are not lit.
 Visitors are urged to avoid driving at night outside Tashkent.
-The gasoline supply can be sporadic; therefore, travelers should expect occasional difficulty finding gasoline, particularly outside Tashkent.
+The fuel supply can be sporadic; therefore, travelers should expect occasional difficulty finding gasoline or diesel, particularly outside Tashkent.

 Livestock, as well as farm equipment and animal-drawn carts that lack lights or reflectors, are found on both urban and rural roads at any hour.
 Local drivers are unfamiliar with safe driving techniques.
 Pedestrians cross streets unexpectedly and often without looking for oncoming traffic.